FAQ

 Businesses:

-ask an architect is not only for residential clients – if you are considering work on your commercial premises you can go through ask an architect as a way to realise your ambitions and give back to your community. ask an architect also makes a great cause for sponsorship, connecting your business to the local architectural community and clients involved in building.
+Ask An Architect is not only for residential clients – if you are considering work on your commercial premises you can go through Ask An Architect as a way to realise your ambitions and give back to your community.
+Ask an Architect also makes a great cause for sponsorship, connecting your business to the local architectural community and clients involved in building.

 Architects: Pledge at least three hours of your time during the ask an architect initiative.
 Email us at info@askanarchitect-ni.com to sign up.